mertusta1996/ChatGPT-Unity-3D-Code-Generator/README.md

 3 - Configure the "OpenAI ChatGPT API key" (https://platform.openai.com/account/api-keys), model name (I used "gpt-3.5-turbo"), your new script's name and your new script's instructions from the "ChatGPT - Unity Code Generator" gameObject in scene.

-4 - Press "Generate Unity3D Code" button in the "ChatGPT - Unity Code Generator" gameobject's (it is an Editor button).
+4 - Press "Generate Unity3D Code" button in the "ChatGPT - Unity Code Generator" gameobject's (it's an "Editor" button).

 5 - Use the generated code from "Assets\ChatGPT Unity Code Generator\#Generated Unity Code" to your scenes.